 Scientific Investigations Reports 2007-5097 and 2011-5234

 Welcome to the U.S. Geological Survey (USGS) California Water Science Center’s interactive web site for the Mojave River and Morongo groundwater basins.
 This site was created in order to centralize hydrologic data collected and compiled by the USGS for these basins and to allow readers to access available data and related reports online from the USGS.
-The interactive Google map on this site allows the user to define and change the extent of the map of the basins, and to view the associated data with direct links to the USGS National Water Information System (NWIS) databases.
+The interactive data map on this site allows the user to define and change the extent of the map of the basins, and to view the associated data with direct links to the USGS National Water Information System (NWIS) databases.
 The interactive map also offers tools for performing tasks such as querying data and identifying features shown on the map.

 Water-Level and Land-Subsidence Studies in the Mojave River and Morongo Groundwater Basins